edcsalter/earthdawn_char_app/README.md

 An iOS application for managing your Earthdawn 4th Edition characters.
+Compatible with iOS and iPadOS